 Dorla Aparicio, has been teaching group piano for more than 30 years.
 She received her undergraduate degree in Piano Performance in Mexico and a Masters in Piano Pedagogy from Texas Christian University in Fort Worth, Texas.
 After six years as Early Childhood Music Coordinator at TCU’s Music Preparatory Division, Dorla now teaches over 50 students in her private studio and serves as adjunct music instructor at Southwestern Adventist University in Keene, Texas.
 Dorla shares her knowledge at grouppianoteaching.com, where you will find her blogging about piano camp curricula and group piano classes.

-Tried and True Tips for Group Piano
+Tried and True Tips for Group Piano (On-Demand)

 Join these group piano experts as they share their tips, success stories, challenges, and strategies to help you be successful in your group teaching.